AminIbrar/eit2ct-translation/README.md

 # EIT-to-CT-Cross-Modality-Translation-Using-Diffusion-Transformer

 This repo contains code for translating Electrical Impedance Tomography (EIT) voltages into CT-like (sCT) images using a conditional diffusion-transformer.
-The code is complete, and the repo will be improved and documented further soon.
+The code is complete, with documentation and refinements to be added soon.

 <p align="center">
   <img src="Methodology.jpg" alt="EIT→CT diffusion transformer overview" width="750">